-By virtue of not being Moscow, where going out on a Friday night is basically like finding yourself trapped in a disco caste system, or Berlin, where the bouncers are taught to just scream the word "NO" in your face over and over again like art-gay Don Logans, clubbing in the UK is a fairly democratic experience.
-And this spirit of communality spills over to the guestlist, which at most nights is less a guestlist and more an everyone-within-a-30-mile-radius-who's-heard-a-song-with-a-repetitive-beat-list.
+By virtue of not being Moscow, where going out on a Friday night is basically like finding yourself trapped in a disco caste system, or Berlin, where the bouncers are taught to just scream the word "NO" in your face over and over again, clubbing almost anywhere else is a fairly democratic experience.

-We get it.
-You’re skint and you all want to have a good time, but there’s a fine art to getting in for free without being a prick.
-If the venue is run by a faceless promotional entity, then by all means try to blag it.
-Mail ahead to say that you “run a blog”; it works more often that you’d think.
-The delusions of grandeur inherent to corporate club promotion deserve to be feasted upon, so if your shame threshold is high, crack on.
+You're on the list—we get it.
+You’re also broke and just want a good time, but there’s a fine art to getting in for free without being a prick.
+If the venue is run by a faceless promotional entity, then by all means own it.
+Or email them a couple days prior and say that you “run a blog”; it works more often that you’d think.
+The delusions of grandeur inherent to corporate club promotion deserve to be feasted upon, so milk your shame threshold for all it's worth.

-But if the door charge for a local club is less than £8, just don’t fucking ask.
-If you begrudge handing over a fiver but routinely spend half the night calling round for £60 grams of coke, you’re missing the point.
-The less often you pay to get in, the less nights at small clubs that cater for your SoundCloud wormhole tastes will happen, and the more you’ll end up staying in and watch Boiler Room.
-In short: unless it’s your good friend’s night and they’re cool with you being a semi-permanent +1, pay up or go home.
+But if the door charge for a local club is less than $10, just don’t fucking ask.
+If you begrudge handing over a $10 bill but routinely spend half the night calling around for overpriced coke, you’re missing the point.
+The less often you pay to get in, the less great a night at smaller clubs that cater to your niche EDM sensibilities will be had, and the more you’ll end up staying in and watching Boiler Room.
+In short, unless it’s your good friend’s night and they’re cool with you being a semipermanent plus-one, pay up or go home.